AlexZimmzer/Reaction-Bot/README.md

 ## Discord Connection
 This bot was created using the [Discord Developer Portal](https://discord.com/developers/home).
 Using OAuth2's bot scope, it can be invited to servers using a URL.

 The bot also uses general permissions in the server to operate, including View Channels and Send Messages.
 It uses a generated Token to connect with the bot.py file.
+This token is used in the actual code, but I ran into so many problems with Git trying to get this committed.
+Simce I'm only using this for one server, I didnt really care if the token was used somewhere, but Git just refused to commit without any changes, and I really didn't want to worry about SECRETS right now.
+So, the token is customizable :)

 ## bot.py
 This file contains the main operation of the bot, like the permissions, functions, and commands.